-Detectors will remain in place to continuously monitor the environment at the sample locations.
-The TLDs will be replaced and analyzed every quarter.
-Radon ATDs (indoor and outdoor) will be replaced and analyzed every 6 months.
-Particulate air samplers will operate continuously during active excavation and loadout, with samples typically being collected weekly but possibly more frequently because of operational considerations such as dust loading on the filters, which can reduce the sample flow.
+Detectors will continuously remain in place to monitor the air environment at the sample locations.
+The TLDs will be analyzed and replaced every quarter.
+Radon ATDs (indoor and outdoor) will be analyzed and replaced every 6 months.
+Particulate air samplers will continuously operate during active excavation and loadout, with samples typically being collected weekly but possibly more frequently because of operational considerations such as dust loading on the filters, which can reduce the sample flow.
 The number of samples/measurements and the frequency are identified in Table 3-1.